heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 {% include figure.html src="http://i.imgur.com/kMdAEpk.png" caption="To edit the database, add new or import/export" %}

-### NALIKA app still boring, so I looked for something called "framework"
+### NALIKA app still boring, so I need something called "framework"

 After I did some researches on Internet, I found one so-called the "first framework" that I can start with.
 It was called [Artificial Intelligence Markup Language (AIML)](http://www.alicebot.org/aiml.html), a standard XML format markup language for defining the responses from the chatbot.
 AIML was developed by **Richard S. Wallace** and a worldwide free software community between 1995 and 2002.
 AIML formed the basis for what was initially a highly extended [Eliza](https://en.wikipedia.org/wiki/ELIZA) called ["A.L.I.C.E."
 (Artificial Linguistic Internet Computer Entity)](https://en.wikipedia.org/wiki/Artificial_Linguistic_Internet_Computer_Entity) which won the annual [Loebner Prize Competition](https://en.wikipedia.org/wiki/Loebner_Prize) in Artificial Intelligence three times and was also the Chatterbox Challenge Champion in 2004.